 Loeb Fall Study Tour

 Each year since 1998 the Fellowship together with a committee of Loeb Fellows from the destination has organized an alumni field trip to a great American city or place.
 These trips afford a “Loeb’s eye view” of a city.
 The group is hosted by the local Loeb Fellows, who organize an intensive program of meetings and conversations with city officials, planners, local professionals, artists, cultural leaders and others.
 Over 600 Fellows have attended these trips and benefited from the insights of the local Loeb Fellows into their places, as well as the innovative projects they and their colleagues have initiated.
 In 2015 the tour was combined with the Loeb 45th Anniversary Celebration and Alumni Weekend in Boston, Massachusetts.
 Read reflections and see videos of the event in the LOEBlog.

 Senior Loeb Scholars

 A recent initiative of Dean Mohsen Mostafavi, the Senior Loeb Scholars program invites prominent scholars and practitioners whose expertise is outside the normal disciplines of the school or whose practice displays a unique focus, for a short-term residency at the GSD.
 The central event is a major lecture, however the Scholars also connect with students across disciplines through more intimate and informal seminars and conversations.
 In addition they spend time with the current class of Loeb Fellows.
-The 2014 Scholars were Katherine Boo, journalist and author, and Sunil Khilnani, professor of international politics at King’s College, London.
+The 2015 Scholar was artist Michael Craig-Martin.
 See all the Senior Loeb Scholars.

 Spring Study Tour